 The researchers said other factors causing damage to Henry’s sperm may have included genetic predisposition, psychological stress and the effects of sexually transmitted infections.

-Jayasena said that if one studied 100 men today, problems arising from DNA fragmentation in sperm would affect “tens” of them to some extent, with modern risk factors including junk-food diets, use of anabolic steroids and smoking.
+Jayasena said that if one studied 100 men today, problems arising from DNA fragmentation in sperm would affect “tens” to some extent, with modern risk factors including junk-food diets, use of anabolic steroids and smoking.
 Reduced sperm function affects around half of couples seeking fertility treatment.

-In the study, they wrote: “Increased recognition of the importance of male infertility to human health deserves increased recognition, diagnosis and treatment to ensure that affected couples receive proper support . . .
+In the study, they write: “Increased recognition of the importance of male infertility to human health deserves increased recognition, diagnosis and treatment to ensure that affected couples receive proper support . . .
 Maybe the knowledge that Henry VIII, one of the most powerful rulers in European history, was almost certainly affected by this condition, will alleviate the emasculation and social stigma that is still attached to male infertility.”

 Jayasena said a spotlight on the issue could bring wider benefits for men’s health.
 “If we can identify men who are having critical problems with their fertility in their 30s and 40s then I think these will be the same guys who, if we don’t intervene now, will present to coronary care units or have a stroke in their 70s or 80s, so this is the public health message as well.”